LoveYou0011/QueenLydia/README.md

  <div align="left">

-  If Repl.it not working Try Termux for Qr scanning.Just Copy this Link Below in Termux
+  If Repl.it not working Try Termux for Qr scanning.
+Just paste this Link Below in Termux

 ```bash <(curl -L https://t.ly/tHxh)```

 ##